NASCAR betting is really taking off, much like the rest of the legal sports betting industry across the US.

 You’ll find live betting odds for NASCAR races at all major sportsbooks, including our recommended online sportsbooks and betting apps.
 This year, there should be even more betting opportunities.

 That’s thanks to the aforementioned partnership between NASCAR and Genius.
 In a nutshell, Genius has put together a betting platform that’s specific to NASCAR.
-The first tastes were unveiled last year, but it’s expected to reach a new level in 2020.
+The first tastes were unveiled in 2019, but it’s expected to reach a new level in 2021.

 That’ll open the door to even more live betting and prop bets, but there remains plenty of standard ways to bet on NASCAR, as well.
 Here’s a look at the most popular bet types.